-Knowing what healthy siblings are going through and taking steps to make things a little easier can let you deal with many issues before they unfold.
+By being aware of what healthy siblings are going through and taking a few steps to make things a little easier, parents can address many issues before they unfold.

 Family routines and dynamics naturally change when a child is ill, which can confuse and distress healthy siblings.
-Besides fear and anxiety over the illness, they often have the feeling of loss of a "normal" family life, and loss of their identity within the family.
+In addition to fear and anxiety over the illness, they often experience the feeling of loss of a "normal" family life, and loss of their identity within the family.

 It's normal for healthy siblings to:

-The way siblings express their needs can vary greatly — some may act out, some may try be the perfect child, and many will do both.
+The way siblings express their needs will vary considerably — some may act out, some may try be the perfect child, and many will do both.
 Most studies find that siblings of children with cancer are not at any increased risk for mental illness, although they may be at greater risk for behavioral and emotional manifestations of their distress.

-Pay attention to any changes in kids' behavior, and talk to them often about how they're doing and what they're feeling.
-The more room kids have to express their emotions, the less emotional upset and fewer behavioral problems they're likely to have.
+Pay attention to any changes in kids' behavior, and talk to them frequently about how they're doing and what they're feeling.
+The more room kids have to express their emotions, the less emotional turmoil and fewer behavioral problems they're likely to have.

 Signs of stress in kids can include any changes in sleep patterns, appetite, mood, behavior, and school functioning.
 Younger children may pick up on parental stress and show regressed behaviors (doing things they did when they were younger and had already outgrown).

 Even if you don't see any signs in your kids, you can be pretty sure that changes to their routine and seeing their parents and other family members upset is likely to be causing them stress.